The undubbed masters on 'Our Memories Of Elvis'

 does not appear on this release.

-The "Undubbed Masters" of some songs
+The undubbed masters of some songs

-that appear on 'Pure Diamonds Volume 1' and 'Rough
+that appear on the bootlegs Pure Diamonds Volume 1 and Rough

-Cut Diamonds' (along with Heart Of Rome
+Cut Diamonds (along with 'Heart Of Rome'

-on 'Tiger Man Volume 2' - not listed as source)
+on the bootleg Tiger Man Volume 2 - not listed as source)

 are all probably just the left channel only (centred)